 2016-2018 Work continues on the Bullpen, which is eventually finished and furnished.

 The area between it and the garage/workshop is flattened and grassed (although there are plans afoot for a large wildlife pond to be dug there!).

 2019 Work starts on the ‘Dream Barn’, the last remaining building requiring renovation, and the largest project of them all.
-One half has no roof, so this must be rebuilt, but before that all the internal wooden lintels have to be replaced as they have rotted through.
-Who knows how long it all will take……….
+Rotten internal wooden lintels replaced, the walls capped, and the new roof structure installed.